What is the Elimination Period of an Individual Disability Policy?

 How does the Elimination Period affect my Premiums?

 The length of the elimination period chosen for your disability insurance plays a significant role in determining the cost of your premiums.
-Opting for a longer elimination period reduces the likelihood of filing a claim soon after becoming disabled, which in turn decreases the insurer’s risk.
+Opting for a longer period reduces the likelihood of filing a claim soon after becoming disabled, which in turn decreases the insurer’s risk.
 Consequently, policies with longer elimination periods are associated with lower premium rates.
-Conversely, selecting a shorter elimination period increases the probability of filing a claim earlier, marking you as a higher risk for the health insurance company.
+Conversely, selecting a shorter period increases the probability of filing a claim earlier, marking you as a higher risk for the health insurance company.
 Therefore, policies with shorter elimination periods typically require higher premium payments.
-This relationship between the elimination period and premium costs is a critical consideration when selecting a disability insurance policy, balancing the need for sooner benefits against the cost of coverage.
+This relationship between the period and premium costs is a critical consideration when selecting a disability insurance policy, balancing the need for sooner benefits against the cost of coverage.

 Exploring Disability Insurance Elimination Periods